SharePoint/sp-dev-docs/docs/solution-guidance/Branding-and-site-provisioning-solutions-for-SharePoint.md

 SharePoint Add-ins are lightweight solutions that don't install on the SharePoint host server, which means they don't make excessive API calls to the host server.
 You can build SharePoint Add-ins by using the Cloud Add-in Model.
 Users can discover and download add-ins from AppSource (formerly the Office Store) or from the enterprise's app catalog.
 For more information, see [Overview of SharePoint Add-ins](../sp-add-ins/sharepoint-add-ins.md).

-## File system and content databases and how they work together
+## File system and content databases

-To understand your branding options and the implications that site customization can have on upgrade and migration, you'll need to understand the SharePoint file system and content databases.
+To understand your branding options and the implications that site customization can have on upgrade and migration, you'll need to understand the SharePoint file system and content databases and how they work together.

 ### File system